DataSparkRI/weave-tools/js_api/README.rst

     }

 All Weave Session Editing API functions are available in form of  ``Weave.API.method`` , where *method* corresponds to a Weave Session Editing function.
-Please see `this document <http://129.63.8.210:8080/asdoc/org/openindicators/WeaveAPI.html>`_ for more information on all Weave Session Editing function.
+Please see `this document <http://129.63.8.210:8080/asdoc/org/openindicators/WeaveAPI.html>`_ for more information on about the Weave Session Editing API scope.

 The global ``Weave`` object can be used to manage Weave core properties, such as the session state for instance